SmartDataProjects/dynamo-docs/typical_operations.rst

 Note that the above three lines refer to *site attributes* (`site_variables` in the `variables.py <https://github.com/SmartDataProjects/dynamo/blob/master/lib/policy/variables.py>`_), whereas the rest of the policy file is written in terms of *replica attributes* (`replica_variables`).

-The lines succeeding the trigger defintions are called the *policy stack* and is in general the main part of the policy file.
+The lines succeeding the trigger definitions are called the *policy stack* and is in general the main part of the policy file.
 Each line starts with either `Protect`, `Delete`, or `Dismiss` (action keywords) [#]_, followed by a condition that is evaluated against dataset replicas.
 Each dataset replica in the partition is pushed through the policy stack from the top.
 The action of the first line with a matching condition is applied to the replica.
 (It is therefore important order the policy lines carefully.)
 If the action is `Protect`, the replica is not deleted.
 With `Delete`, it is unconditionally deleted.
 Replicas matching a `Dismiss` line will be candidates for deletion, but are only deleted when deletion is triggered at the site.

-In this example, we will define a one-line policy stack to protect replicas that have just been transfered (inferred by the creation date of the last block replica):
+In this example, we will define a one-line policy stack to protect replicas that have just been transferred (inferred by the creation date of the last block replica):

 .. code-block:: c